*** Research Prototype ***

 According to me, one way to think about perception is to observe a fundamental difference between two modes we can all witness in ourselves:

-1. Felt-Sense Awareness
+2. Felt-Sense Awareness

-2. Cognitive Knowledge
+1. Cognitive Knowledge

-1. Felt-Sense Awareness
+2. Felt-Sense Awareness

-"The five senses" plus felt-sense sensations -- what I call "Yin perception"
+"The five senses" plus felt-sense sensations — what I call "Yin perception"

 Let's bring some precision to our vocabulary as we consider sensations.
-It's common to speak of "the five senses" -- visual, auditory, olfactory, gustatory and tactile experiences.
+It's common to speak of "the five senses" — visual, auditory, olfactory, gustatory and tactile experiences.
 What that leaves out is our sensations of joy, pain, visceral signals (like heartburn and heartache), and emotional responses.
 Our culture tells us we have five senses delivered to our brain from our eyes, ears, nose, mouth, and skin.

 So where does that leave our more complex, felt-sense awareness?
 If our most salient word choices for these experiences are "touch" and "feelings", we may be leaving a blind spot around our more complex feeling states that don't fall neatly into the other categories.
-Our felt-sense awareness is the way we feel connected to ourselves and to others.
-Felt-sense awareness brings us to the here and now.
-"Be here now" means to bring attention to our physical and emotional sensations -- our felt-sense awareness.

-"The purpose of expressing feelings is to connect -- to give the other person a window into our interior experience.
+"The purpose of expressing feelings is to connect — to give the other person a window into our interior experience.
 Expressions of feelings can be like windows or like walls."

--- Alan Rafael Seid, a collaborator on RapportTalk.com and someone I consider to be a wise man
+Alan Rafael Seid, a collaborator on RapportTalk.com and someone I consider to be a wise man

 Yin perception happens when we are experiencing a moment from inside a felt-sense of an experience.

-The essence of emotional presence is being with your partner with your kind, felt-sense attention focused in the here and now -- that is, to give as little attention as you can manage to the "stories" playing in your head when you're uncomfortable.
+The essence of emotional presence is being with your partner with your kind, felt-sense attention focused in the here and now — that is, to give as little attention as you can manage to the "stories" playing in your head when you're uncomfortable.

 The primary value of the Return-to-Love Process™ is to hand you a situation-specific script at a troubled time.
-Enacting the script frees up attention from composing words, enabling you to listen to each other for a deeper experience of understanding and empathy -- feeling what your partner feels from within their values and experience, and validating that.
+Enacting the script frees up attention from composing words, enabling you to listen to each other for a deeper experience of understanding and empathy — feeling what your partner feels from within their values and experience, and validating that.

 Here's a recording of the guided tour of sensations below so you don't have to read while you do the exercise.